marklindhout/hetzblocker/docs/index.md

-# Hetzblocker for Firefox, Chromium, and Chrome
+## For Firefox, Chromium, and Chrome.

-Hetzblocker is a browser extension for Chrome, Chromium and Firefox.
-It blocks inflammatory media outlets, their publishers, and associated sites.

-Media that is just a clickbaited, confusing, low-effort advertisement lure?
+Distracted by all those sites full of clickbaited, confusing, low-effort advertisement lure?
+Annoyed with the endless stream of tripe media coming your way?

-“_Ain't nobody got time for that!_”
+_Ain't nobody got time for that!_

+That's what **Hetzblocker** is for.
+Take back control of your time and your mental health.
+Block muddleheaded, conspirative, nonsensical media.

+Now available in your favorite browser.

 ## Features